- Week 9 of Pregnancy Is The Number Of Months?

 Weight gain at 9 weeks isn’t simply alright- it’s suggested.
 How much weight your doctor suggests you place on during pregnancy will depend upon your pre-pregnancy body mass index (BMI).
 For example, if you started with a normal BMI, you will likely be told to put on a total of 25 to 35 pounds total during pregnancy- and about one to 5 pounds of that should take place in the first trimester.
 If you’re 9 weeks pregnant with twins, you must intend to place on about a pound per week today.

-9 Weeks Pregnant: Things to Consider
+Week 9 of Pregnancy: Things to Consider

 Make sure you get fitted regularly for the right size bra to keep yourself comfy.
 You may need to get some helpful pregnancy bras now or in the coming weeks.